globalmentor/clogr/slf4j1-shim/readme.md

 # SLF4J 1.x Shim

-Clogr legacy support shim for SLF4J 1.x.
+Legacy support shim for SLF4J 1.x.

 This library supplies a fake stand-in implementation of `org.slf4j.impl.StaticLoggerBinder` so that SLF4J 2.x may be used even with applications that rely on `StaticLoggerBinder`.
 For such applications, simply include this library as a dependency; no further changes are needed.